-If your child is going to a friend’s house for a Valentine’s Day party, make sure to check in with the hosts to make sure they are aware your little one has a food allergy and ask what will be served ahead of time.
+If your child is going to a friend’s house for a Valentine’s Day party, make sure to check in with the hosts to make sure they are aware your little one has a food allergy.
+If possible, ask what will be served ahead of time.
 Remind your child that they should keep an eye out for allergens: even if a party has a menu, there’s no guarantee other parents won’t send unplanned treats.

-If you’re a parent who’s hosting a get-together for some of your child’s playmates, it’s best to check ahead of time with other parents to ask about allergies.
-Other parents may be more than happy to contribute allergen-free foods to the menu, or you can forgo food altogether and host the party away from mealtime with some fun activities instead.
+If you’re a parent who’s hosting a get-together for some of your child’s playmates, it’s best to ask other parents ahead of time about food allergies.
+Other parents may be more than happy to contribute allergen-free foods to the menu, or you can forego food altogether and host the party away from mealtime with some fun activities instead.

-Whether your child has an allergy or not, make sure he/she is giving valentines that are safe for other students in their class who may have an allergy of their own.
+Whether your child has a food allergy or not, make sure he/she is giving valentines that are safe for other students in their class who may have an allergy of their own.
 Lots of valentine multi-packs include candy, which most kids enjoy.
-However, to keep the valentines your child hands out safe, you might consider sprucing up a “traditional” card-only valentine.
-You can add to the “cool factor” by including valentine-themed tattoos, stickers, or other approved favors in place of edible gifts.
+However, to keep the valentines your child hands out safe, consider sprucing up a “traditional” card-only valentine.
+You can add to the “cool factor” by including valentine-themed temporary tattoos, stickers, or other approved favors in place of edible gifts.

 For more fun activities, be sure to check out our Neocate Pinterest page.
 We have an entire board dedicated to Valentine’s Day fun, including heart wreaths, Valentine’s Day card ideas, Valentine’s games for kids and more!